astropy/regions/docs/shapes.rst

 ---------

 A :class:`~regions.Region` has ``meta`` and ``visual`` attributes which stores the meta data of the region.
-Since, this package supports various file formats it is necessary to handle the meta attributes supported by them.
+Since this package supports various file formats it is necessary to handle the meta attributes supported by them.
 To handle them there are :class:`~regions.RegionMeta` and :class:`~regions.RegionVisual` for meta and visual attributes respectively.